SAAS Service Agreement

 9.5.
 No Class Actions.
 Customer and company agree that each may bring claims against the other only in Customer or its individual capacity, and not as a plaintiff or class member in any purported class or representative proceeding.
 Furthermore, unless both Customer and Company agree otherwise, the arbitrator may not consolidate more than one person’s claims and may not otherwise preside over any form of a representative or class proceeding.

 9.6 Modifications.
 In the event that Company makes any future change to this arbitration provision (other than a change to the Company’s address for Notice), Customer may reject any such change by sending Company written notice within 30 days of the change to Company’s address for Notice, in which case Customer’s account with Company shall be immediately terminated and this arbitration provision, as in effect immediately prior to the amendments Customer rejects shall survive.

 9.8.
 Enforceability.
-If only Subsection 9.6 of this Section 9 or the entirety of this Section 9 is found to be unenforceable, then the entirety of this Section shall be null and void and, in such case, the parties agree that the exclusive jurisdiction and venue described elsewhere in Section 9 shall govern any action arising out of or related to this Agreement.
+If only Subsection 9.6 of this Section 9 or the entirety of this Section 9 is found to be unenforceable, then the entirety of this Section shall be null and void and, in such case, the parties agree that the exclusive jurisdiction and venue described Section 9.3 shall govern any action arising out of or related to this Agreement.